 In addition to contacting Accessibility Services with any questions, Read&Write also offers direct technical support through their Help Desk:

 - Reads aloud with dual highlighting text found in the document or on the web.
 Individual words are highlighted in one colour as they are spoken while the rest of the sentence is presented in another colour.
 That has been proved to raise comprehension levels by 20%.

 - Allows selection of preferred reading voice and pitch, speed, and volume to suit your individual needs.
-Check the list of available additional voices.
+Check the installation instructions and the list of available additional voices.